simstevens/ddro-via-bilevel/README.md

 The id of the instance.
 Can be chosen between 1 and 20.

 `--approach`
-The approach that shall be used to solve the problem, e.g. 'robust' or 'bilevel'.
+The approach that shall be used to solve the problem, e.g. 'robust' or 'bilevel' for continuous uncertainties and 'mibs' or 'yasol' for discrete uncertainties.

 ### Discrete Uncertainty Sets
-To solve instances with discrete uncertainty set using `MibS`, the argument `--mibs_directory` can be added to specify the directory where `MibS` is installed.
+To solve instances with discrete uncertainty sets using `MibS`, the argument `--mibs_directory` can be added to specify the directory where `MibS` is installed.
 The default value is `/dist/bin/mibs`.

+To solve instances with discrete uncertainty sets using `Yasol`, the argument `--yasol_directory` can be addedto specify the directory where `Yasol` is installed.
+The default value is `/dist/bin/yasol`.
+The argument `--yasol_type` has to be added to specify the type of `.qlp` formulation that should be used.
+The choices are `bilevel`, `existeval` and `implicit`.